kansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 The KASPER online resource may also be used to obtain information for parole and community corrections absconders.
 The tool allows users to find an inmate by providing the inmate’s KDOC number or name.
 Using a last name or first name is generally enough to perform a search using the inmate name option.
 However, a more accurate result may be obtained by providing an inmate’s first, last, and middle names.
 Users may choose to view offender mugshots and include inmates with aliases that match the provided names in the search results.

-After providing the known inmate information, the offender search tool returns a result list matching the data.
+After providing the known inmate information, the offender search tool returns a list of results that match the data.
 Select the offender’s name to view more inmate information on the personalized inmate page.
 Such information includes mugshots, inmate demographics and physical descriptors, birthdate, current status, convictions, KDOC physical location history, and KDOC disciplinary reports.

 Note that release dates obtained from KASPER may change since they are subject to a good time and program credit earnings and forfeitures.
 For more information on an inmate’s release date, contact the KDOC’s sentence computation unit at (785) 296–3317 or Michelle.Sullivan@ks.gov.